 Talking to your boss can be difficult; especially when it comes to sensitive topics like bonuses or quitting your job.
-Your career is ultimately in your manager’s hands and you need to make sure you can build a solid relationship with them, while still staying true to your values and opinions.
+Your career is ultimately in your manager’s hands, and you need to make sure you can build a stable relationship with them, while still staying true to your values and opinions.

 You were hired for a reason; this will be due to your qualifications, experience and personality, so don’t be afraid of adding value to the organisation - you know what you’re talking about, so don’t be shy of voicing your opinion.
-According to Teri Hockett, Chief executive of ‘What’s for Work’, “bosses want employees not only to agree with them but also be willing to speak up about the realities and challenges in the business that need to be addressed.
+According to Teri Hockett, Chief executive of What’s for Work, ‘bosses want employees not only to agree with them but also be willing to speak up about the realities and challenges in the business that need to be addressed.
 Be the person that speaks with facts, confidence and reasonable suggestions that produce results.
-This builds your boss’s confidence in you.”
+This builds your boss’s confidence in you.’

 Most employees work themselves up about speaking to their boss because they don’t have an open line of communication with them.
 If you can’t anticipate how they are going to react, you can’t deliver your question or opinion with confidence.
 To combat this feeling, you will need to build transparency and trust in the relationship; you can schedule bi-weekly meetings to discuss any issues, build a rapport and seek advice.
-If this is something that’s unnecessary in your role, try to socialise with your boss as much as possible, in the kitchen or during team lunches (without coming off as a suck up).
+If this is unnecessary in your role, try to socialise with your boss as much as possible, in the kitchen or during team lunches (without coming off as a suck-up).

 When you are talking to your boss, make sure you give off confident body language.
 Hold a tall posture and avoid fidgeting or slouching in your seat.
 Always keep eye-contact and lean into the conversation.
 There’s nothing worse than having an employee that is looking everywhere else in the room apart from the person they are having a conversation with.
 If you struggle with any of these points, practice before you have to approach your manager.

 Of course, you’re allowed an allotted time off per year and are encouraged to take it.
-But, when planning your annual leave be considerate to your employers.
+But when planning your annual leave be considerate to your employers.
 Give them enough time to approve your request and plan for your absence.
 If you’re covering for a colleague during their time off, you’d like to know in advance to plan your schedule too.

 If your boss looks good, you do too, and if you make them look bad, you’re essentially making yourself look bad too!
 Get my drift?
-Think about ways to make your boss look fabulous and you can bet that your name will be on the next promotion.
+Think about ways to make your boss look great and you can bet that your name will be on the next promotion.

 Try not to keep work-related secrets from your boss.
 If you’ve made a mistake, own up to it and explain how you will rectify it - you’ll get a lot more respect for your honesty.
 A strong bond with a manager is vital; even if you or he moves on to another company, you’ll still value the bond and will have made a good contact that will support you throughout your career.

-If you have spare time on your hands, try to make your employer’s job easier by offering to take responsibility for those tasks that he may dislike doing.
+If you have spare time on your hands, try to make your employer’s job easier by offering to take responsibility for those tasks that they may dislike doing.
 It will not only help your boss, but you will learn other aspects of the company and will be in a better position to move up the career ladder.

 If you go into a discussion about your job with all guns blazing and no factual evidence, you can kiss your promotion and credibility goodbye.
 Management has enough opinions of their own and won’t want yours unless asked.
 If you disagree with an opinion or angle of a new project, back up your counter-argument with objective evidence.